 A diligent team of car accident attorneys at Berry Law can help you examine the causes of your car accident.
 If it was the result of another’s negligence or recklessness, we can fight for the compensation you need and deserve.

-What Are the Rules Regulating Cell Phone Use?
+What Are the Laws Regulating Cell Phone Use in Omaha?

 Drivers in Omaha may make phone calls while driving.
-However, they not allowed to text, email, use Facebook, or otherwise do anything that involves reading and typing in their phone.
+However, texting, emailing, checking Facebook, or doing anything that involves reading or typing on your phone is illegal.

-Nebraska also allows for an individual to use a map on a phone.
-However, he or she should not be setting the map while moving.
-Instead, a driver should come to a complete stop and put the vehicle in park before engaging the map features.
-An Omaha texting while driving car accident lawyer can explain the laws so a driver can avoid any potential issues.
+State law does allow you to use a map on a phone.
+However, you should not be setting the map while moving.
+Instead, come to a complete stop and put the vehicle in park before engaging the map features.
+An Omaha lawyer familiar with texting and driving accidents can explain these laws to help you avoid any potential issues.

 How Texting Can Impact Liability in a Car Accident